MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/overview.md

 ## Install the Microsoft Graph PowerShell SDK

 The Microsoft Graph PowerShell SDK is published on the [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).
-Please follow the [Install the SDK](/graph/powershell/installation) instructions to install the the Microsoft Graph PowerShell SDK.
+Follow the [Install the SDK](/graph/powershell/installation) instructions to install the the Microsoft Graph PowerShell SDK.

 ## Get started